BIL267 - Science Documentary: Autism is a civic engagement class, team-taught with Jim Virga in School of Communications and Julia Dallman in Biology

 Students participate in lab research projects for credit.

-BIL613 - Biology Graduate Core - Genomes to Organisms, Biology Graduate Core Course team-taught with Athula Wikramanayake and Akira Chiba (Fall 2014)
+BIL613 - Biology Graduate Core - Genomes to Organisms, Biology Graduate Core Course team-taught with Bill Browne, Athula Wikramanayake and John Lu (Fall 2017)

 BIL610 - Dallman Group Meeting, (every Spring and Fall 2009-present)